 KeyCDN Website Speed Test – KeyCDN is a free website speed checker tool that tells what needs to be improved.
 You can analyze your website speed from 14 different locations.

 WebPageTest – This allows you to test website speed from different locations and different browsers.

 Sucuri Load Time Tester – Sucuri is a popular security company.
 Also, you can take advantage of its Load Time Tester tool and find out why the loading speed of the website is slow.

 Before tampering with anything on the site, it is very important to create full back up.
 If your site breaks even by mistake, you can restore your site to the working version again.

 Keep reading to know how to increase your site speed…

 How to Speed Up a

-If you publish quality content on your site or blog but your website does not load faster then you can not get a higher rank in Google search result.
-So here we will tell you some killer tips which help to speed up your WordPress site.
+If you publish quality content on your site or blog but your website does not load faster then you can not get a good result.

 This is the most important and first aspect to increase website loading speed.